Imagine you’re a young South Asian international student from Punjab, India studying Computer Science at Langara College in Vancouver.

 Emergence moves beyond being a true story of survival, resourcefulness and resilience.
 It illuminates the trauma of family rejection and its impact on emotional and psychological health, especially for this young man, Kayden.

-The film explores struggles and strengths of two South Asians who have emerged from similar experiences in Vancouver– a gay man, Alex, and lesbian, Jag.
+The film explores struggles and strengths of two South Asians who have emerged from similar experiences in Vancouver– a gay man, Amar, and lesbian, Jag.
 Sharing their stories of coming out experiences within a traditional South Asian community gives a rare glimpse into the challenges faced with traditional South Asian families.

 Parents are caught in an internal dilemma and conflict as they try to make sense of traditional beliefs, values and morals while holding on to the love, acceptance and concern they have for their children.